Adult Immunization Schedule 2023

 Human papillomavirus vaccination

-- HPV vaccination recommended for all persons through age 26 years: 2- or 3-dose series depending on age at initial vaccination or condition:
+- All persons up through age 26 years: 2- or 3-dose series depending on age at initial vaccination or condition

 - Age 9–14 years at initial vaccination and received 1 dose or 2 doses less than 5 months apart: 1 additional dose